NiharRD/ArtStyleTransfer/README.md

 # ArtStyleTransfer (Feather)

-**ArtStyleTransfer** is a cutting-edge mobile image editing application built with React Native and Expo.
+**ArtStyleTransfer** is a  mobile image editing application built with React Native and Expo.
 It leverages powerful AI models for semantic image editing, art style transfer, and intelligent prompt assistance.

 ## ✨ Key Features